tayruxin/tp/docs/UserGuide.md

     <img src="images/cli-description/CommandFormat2.png" alt="CommandFormat2" width="650"/>
 </div>

-`add` is the command word for add feature.
-Every command line must have a command word to indicate the feature you wish to use.
+The `add` command is used to initiate the add feature.
+Every command line should begin with a command word to specify the desired feature.
-The prefix specifies the parameter type.
-For example, `c/John` adds John as company name while `n/John` adds John as recruiter's name.
+The prefix indicates the parameter type.
+For example, `c/John` adds "John" as the company name while `n/John` adds "John" as the recruiter's name.
-Replace the parameters with your application details and you have successfully written a command!
+Simply replace the parameters with your specific application details, and you have effectively crafted a command!

 But wait!
 Notice the `[]` around `pr/PRIORITY`?